arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 Graphical App
 -------------
-In case you are not using homebrew, we also provide a graphical app.
+In case you are not using _homebrew_, we also provide a graphical app.
 You can download it from [here](https://www.arangodb.com/download).

 Choose *Mac OS X*.
 Download and install the application *ArangoDB* in